postcasio/enhanced-package-list/README.md

-# enhanced-package-list package

-Adds an icon to bundled packages and fades out disabled packages in the settings view.

-Uses CSS classes 'bundled-package' and 'disabled-package'
+# Enhanced Package List

+Adds icons, highlights and a package source filter (All/Core/User/Author) to your settings view.

+* Core: Packages bundled with Atom
+* User: Packages you have installed
+* Author: Packages you have authored